v-rgrace/Viva/Viva/glint/setup/copilot-privacy.md

 **Q: Can conclusions be drawn about individual employees based on the summaries or displays in Microsoft 365 Copilot in Viva Glint?**

-**A:** Since Copilot only summarizes comments that the user is already authorized to see in Glint, no additional insights about individual employees can be inferred beyond what is stated in those comments.
+**A:** Copilot only summarizes comments that the user is already authorized to see in Glint.
+No other insights about individual employees can be inferred beyond what is stated in those comments.

 **Q: If employees name a manager within their comments, can that manager's name be displayed in the Microsoft 365 Copilot in Viva Glint response?**